zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/10_performance_optimization/01_proto_serialization/readme.md

 ➡️ Then **no**, this step adds overhead you might skip for now.

+Note: Dapr uses both HTTP and GRPC Protocols.
+To [enable GRPC for communication](https://docs.dapr.io/operations/configuration/grpc/) you can following this config guide.

 ### Learning Objectives
 - Implement custom serialization with Protocol Buffers for actor state.
 - Optimize state storage and retrieval in Redis.